-Microgravity or simulated microgravity induces acute and chronic cardiovascular responses, whose mechanism is pivotal to understand the physiological adaptation and pathophysiological consequences.
-We investigated hemodynamic responses of conscious Wistar rats to 7 day 45° head-down tilt (HDT).
+Microgravity or simulated microgravity induces acute and chronic cardiovascular responses, whose mechanism is pivotal for understanding of physiological adaptation and pathophysiological consequences.
+We investigated hemodynamic responses of conscious Wistar rats to 45° head-down tilt (HDT) for 7 days.
 Arterial blood pressure (BP) was recorded by telemetry.
 Heart rate (HR), spectral properties and the spontaneous baroreflex sensitivity (sBRS) were calculated.
-Head-up tilt (HUT) was applied for 2 hours before and after HDT to assess the degree of any possible cardiovascular deconditioning.
-Horizontal control BP and HR were 112.5±2.8mmHg and 344.7±10BPM, respectively.
-HDT elicited an elevation in BP and HR by 8.3% and 8.8%, respectively in <1h.
-These elevations in BP and HR were maintained for 2 and 3 days, respectively and then normalized.
-Heart rate variability was unchanged, while sBRS was permanently reduced from the beginning of HDT (1.01±0.08 vs. 0.74±0.05ms/mmHg).
-HUT tests before and after HDT resulted in BP elevations (6.9 vs. 11.6%) and sBRS reduction (0.44 vs. 0.37ms/mmHg), respectively.
-The pressor response during the post-HDT HUT test was accompanied by tachycardia (13.7%).
+Head-up tilt (HUT) was applied for 2 h before and after HDT to assess the degree of any possible cardiovascular deconditioning.
+Horizontal control BP and HR were 112.5±2.8 mmHg and 344.7±10 bpm, respectively.
+HDT elicited an elevation in BP and HR by 8.3 % and 8.8 %, respectively, in less than 1 h.
+These elevations in BP and HR were maintained for 2 and 3 days, respectively, and then normalized.
+Heart rate variability was unchanged, while sBRS was permanently reduced from the beginning of HDT (1.01 \pm 0.08 vs. 0.74±0.05 ms/mmHg).
+HUT tests before and after HDT resulted in BP elevations (6.9 vs. 11.6 %) and sBRS reduction (0.44 vs. 0.37 ms/mmHg), respectively.
+The pressor response during the post-HDT HUT test was accompanied by tachycardia (13.7 %).
 In conclusion, chronic HDT does not lead to symptoms of cardiovascular deconditioning.
 However the depressed sBRS and tachycardic response seen during the post-HDT HUT test may indicate disturbances in cardiovascular control.